Sanju Yadav: International career

-In February 2016, Yadav was selected as part of the 20-woman India squad that would participate in the 2016 South Asian Games.
+In February 2016, Yadav was selected as a member of the 20-woman India squad that would participate in the 2016 South Asian Games.
 She made her debut and scored her first goal internationally on 13 February 2016 against Bangladesh.
 Her goal in the 74th minute was the fourth as India won 5–1 and moved into the gold medal match.
 Two days later she came on as a substitute in the 69th minute as India won the tournament, defeating Nepal 4–0 at the Jawaharlal Nehru Stadium in Shillong.